-COMPASS engages them in relationships to provide support and opportunities that help them become ready, willing, and able to succeed in education, employment, and life.
+COMPASS engages them in relationships to provide supports and opportunities that help them become ready, willing, and able to succeed in education, employment, and life.

 COMPASS launched a redesigned program model in September 2021 to engage the youth they serve who are trapped in a cycle of violence and related trauma, often as the victims or drivers of violence.
 Through crisis intervention, relentless outreach to engage young people, and transformational relationships, COMPASS Peacebuilders are continually working with their young people on cognitive behavioral skills that help them start to think differently and, over time, change their behavior in ways that allow them to engage more productively in education and work.